sts10/sts10.github.io/_posts/2023-05-17-securedrop-wordlist-luck.markdown

 comments: true
 ---

-The [SecureDrop project](https://github.com/freedomofpress/securedrop/) uses a few different word lists that are within it's codebase.
-One of them is located at [`securedrop/wordlists/en.txt`](https://github.com/freedomofpress/securedrop/tree/develop/securedrop/wordlists).
+The [SecureDrop project](https://securedrop.org/) uses a few different (English) word lists.
+One of them is located [in their public repo](https://github.com/freedomofpress/securedrop/) at [`securedrop/wordlists/en.txt`](https://github.com/freedomofpress/securedrop/tree/develop/securedrop/wordlists).

 Since its initial publication to GitHub in October of 2017, the list has been changed twice.
-Below, I make some observations about these changes that I think of are interest and illuminate how a word list might come to have prefix words on it, but remain uniquely decodable.
+Below, I make some observations about these changes that I think are of interest and illuminate how a word list might come to have prefix words on it, but remain uniquely decodable.

 ## The original list